Chatbot /

 b.Tampering

 Here, the hacker aims to maliciously modify the data.
+Another form of tampering is a man-in-the-middle attack, where attackers intercept and alter communications.
 You can deal with this type of threats via:

 • Digital signatures